TapanBala/Sample-REST-API/README.md

 ## Overview
 A sample RESTful API made in Node.js using [swagger-codegen](https://github.com/swagger-api/swagger-codegen).

-It uses node 12 along with mysql 5.6 for database
+It uses node 12 along with mysql 5.6 for the database.

+It is a basic API to showcase bank transactions between members of Corleone Family including some rivals.

 ### Running the server
 * MySQL